coleslaw-org/coleslaw/docs/themes.md

 it in entirety and then tweak only the CSS of your new theme.
 A large amount of visual difference can be had with a minimum of (or no) template hacking.
 There is plenty of advice on CSS styling on the web.
-I'm no expert but feel free to send pull requests modifying theme's CSS or improving this section, perhaps by recommending a CSS resource.
+I'm no expert but feel free to send pull requests modifying a theme's CSS or improving this section, perhaps by recommending a CSS resource.

 ## Creating a Theme from Scratch (with code)